kamalshkeir/kago/README.md

 ##### on compilation time all models registered using AutoMigrate will be synchronized with the database so if you add a field to you struct or add a column to your table, you will have a prompt proposing solutions
 ##### execute AutoMigrate and don't think about it, it will handle all synchronisations between your project structs types like 'Bookmark' below

-## For the BONUS part: notice that if you add a struct field with tags, tags are handled too, so you can add foreign keys, remove foreign keys, all from your struct, the result will be mirrored in the database after your confirmation
+## BONUS: notice that if you add a struct field with tags, tags are handled too, so you can add foreign keys, remove foreign keys, all from your struct, the result will be mirrored in the database after your confirmation
-###### if you need to change a tag, remove the field and put new one with the new tag ;)
+###### if you need to change a tag, remove the field, restart, put new one with the new tag, that's it ;)
 ```go

 orm.AutoMigrate[T comparable](tableName string, dbName ...string) error